Sunrise Service Liturgy

 That’s resurrection.

-But a pattern, a promise, a presence that shows up again and again.
+But a presence that finds us again and again.

 Hold on.